mitul-kalariya/scrapping-webs/README.md

 #### Setup and execution instructions: -

-This repo contains the code to scrap all article links and articles from {BASE_URL} website and the tech stacks used are
+This repo contains the code to scrap all article links and articles from https://bharat.republicworld.com/ website and the tech stacks used are
 - Python 3.10
 - Scrapy 2.8.0
 - requests 2.28.2